-John Street is an award-winning entrepreneur who has launched many new businesses, including three that garnered Inc. 500 status.
+John Street is an award-winning entrepreneur who has launched many new businesses, including four that garnered Inc. 500 status.
 John has served on several commercial Boards and has been involved in a wide variety of startups, ranging from telecommunications and high tech to agricultural biotech.
-John has also served on many civic boards.
+John has also served on many civic Boards.
 He is currently Chairman Emeritus of the Colorado Springs Philharmonic, where, through his long-term involvement, he was largely credited with turning around from near bankruptcy to a thriving, growing institution.
+He also currently serves on the Board for the Institute for Cultural Evolution, an emerging think tank focused on how integral philosophy can mitigate the effects of hyper-polarity in American society today.
 His civic efforts also include his work as a Peace Corps volunteer in the Philippines in the 1980’s.

 A musician at heart (he plays clarinet and piano), John is the executive producer of “Jumpin’ Jazz Kids – A Swinging Jungle Tale”, which was a Grammy finalist in 2013.
 His clarinet work on the recording (he was coerced into it) was thankfully enhanced by the recording engineers to ensure that it did not detract from the performance of the true professional musicians who contributed to this outstanding work.
 He is also a co-producer with Steve Barta of the newly released orchestration of Claude Bolling’s classic work “Suite for Flute and Jazz Piano”.

 John is a graduate of University of Notre Dame and is a CPA.
 He is a long-term member of YPO.
 He and his wife Mary Beazley have two great kids, Alice and Ethan.